vetrivera/dragadmin/README.md

 User able to drag and drop the widgets any where in the webpage and Rearrange the places.

 ## Project Details
-DragAdmin,,This project was created in angualr6.
+DragAdmin, This project was created in angualr6.
-It contain 16 modules and 3 sub modules,
+It contain `16 modules` and `3 sub modules`,
 Each module have a unique pages,
-The default page is home module,this page only developed,another pages is developing process, Home module contain 9 widgets,each widgets show on unique valus to the admin,the admin able to see a all process of the page, In 9 widgets data getting from json data,
+The default page is home module,this page only developed,another pages is developing process, Home module contain `9 widgets`,each widgets show on unique valus to the admin,the admin able to see a all process of the page, In 9 widgets `data getting from json data`,
-* First row contain 4 widgets,each column value divided by 5 and it show on progress-bar
+* First row contain `4 widgets`,each column value `divided by 5` and it show on `progress-bar`
-* Second row contain 2 widgets,it show on values in charts,barcahrt and linechart
+* Second row contain `2 widgets`,it show on values in charts,barcahrt and linechart
-* Third row contain 3 widgets, 2 rows 1 chart,the rows value divided by 10 and it show on progress-bar,
+* Third row contain `3 widgets`, 2 rows 1 chart,the rows value `divided by 10` and it show on `progress-bar`,

 ## Further help